mtrezza/test/.github/ISSUE_TEMPLATE/---1-report-an-issue.md

     id: version
     attributes:
       label: Version
-      description: What version of Parse Server are you using?
+      description: What version of our software are you running?
       options:
         - 1.0.2 (Default)
         - 1.0.3 (Edge)